gutbug/SecPrin-obfuscation-research-project/index.md

 <iframe width="686" height="386" src="https://www.youtube.com/embed/TWEXCYQKyDc" title="Secrets Hidden in Images (Steganography) - Computerphile" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 The linked demonstration is a **client-side** script that will take a PNG format image and hide, or extract, a text string utilising the least significant bits (LSB) method, specifically the blue channel (of the RGB data).
-As a proof of operation, see the following terminal screenshot dipalying the hash values of an image in it's original form and with two different messages.
+As a proof of operation, see the following terminal screenshot displaying the hash values of an image in it's original form and with two different messages.

 <div style="text-align: center;">
   <img src="./images/hashes.png" alt="hash values image missing" height="100%" width="100%"><p><em>Hash values for an unaltered PNG image and with two different embedded messages</em></p>